darasus/ai-blog/content/how-the-pandemic-is-changing-the-way-we-work.md

   work and decreases the risk of employees bringing a virus home to their families.
 Collaboration, culture, and wellness are all critical components of effective pandemic preparedness.
+intro: >-
+  Time is money, as the saying goes.
+And when you’re grappling with pandemic disease and a global outbreak, time spent at work has a whole different set of implications.

+  Pandemic flu strains have decimated human populations since the first recorded pandemic in 541 AD.
+Over the centuries, outbreaks have been frequent enough to instill fear in even the most stoic among us.

+  Today we face another pandemic threat with the potential to be even more devastating than those which came before it.
+A highly virulent strain of influenza A virus known as influenza pandemia has begun spreading rapidly throughout much of the world.

+  In many ways, today’s workplace is very different from that of a century ago.
+Technology has advanced; office structures are more open and collaborative; and workers are expected to demonstrate self-motivation and flexibility in order to thrive in an ever-changing workplace environment.
 ---

 ## The Value of Time